 But when you think of cocoa you likely think of cheap chocolate and sweet cocoa drinks, furthering the implied difference between cocoa and cacao.
 So.... is cacao actually good for you?
 Well, that depends completely upon how it was grown and processed.

 Health food stores would have you believe that the debate is cacao powder vs cocoa powder, villainizing one over the other, when in reality you could call your product either name and be correct.
 Legally, switching cocoa and cacao doesn't change the origin or processing of the ingredient.
 It's just a stylistic choice.

 Anyone who tells you that "cocoa" often contains sugar or hydrogenated oils is very ill-informed.
 It's like saying that peanuts contains salt and sugar just because some peanut butter does.
 Just as not all products labelled "cacao" should be prized, not should all those labelled "cocoa" be rebuked.

-In fact, the most commonly consumed form of cacao is probably chocolate, another industry in which the cacao vs. cocoa debate lives on.
-In my experience, chocolate makers who refer to the beans as cacao often bought their beans from a Latin American country, where most of the world’s organic and high-quality cacao comes from.
-Or they simply feel a closer connection to the tree itself.
-Maybe they even know the person who grew their cacao.
+In fact, the most commonly consumed form of cacao is probably in the form of chocolate (another industry in which the cocoa vs. cacao debate lives on).
+In my experience, a chocolate maker who refers to the beans as cacao often bought their beans from a Latin American country.

 On the other hand, makers who call the beans "cocoa" are often buying beans from Africa or Asia, or possibly grew up in a country where the tree was called "cocoa," and "cacao" was its scientific name.